munificent/hauberk/docs/rogue.md

   thief lays complicated traps and sets them off when monsters approach.
 Or uses items to snare other items from the dungeon.

+* **See in the dark:** Years of hiding in shadows and prowling at night give the rogue an enhanced ability to see in minimal light.
+Increases view distance beyond the limits of the light source.
+Combines nicely with stealth and hiding in shadows, since walking around with a light tends to make one less stealthy.

 ## Subclasses

 * Thief